phpne/phpne.github.io/_posts/2014-09-16-silverstripe-and-whats-new-in-laravel-5.md

 ---
 layout: post
-title: "Silverstripe &amp; Debugging with UNIX Tools"
+title: "Silverstripe &amp; What’s New in Laravel 5"
 date: 2014-09-16
 eventbrite_id: 13021137573
 ---
-We are pleased to announce the Septmeber 2014 event for PHP North East.
-We have two talks this month: Silverstripe and Debugging like a pro with UNIX tools.
+We are pleased to announce the September 2014 event for PHP North East.
+We have two talks this month: Silverstripe and What’s New in Laravel <del>4.3</del> <ins>5</ins>.

 The event will take place at the Campus North, Sunco House, 5 Carliol Square, Newcastle Upon Tyne, NE1 6UF (location map at bottom of [Ignite](http://ignite100.com/#contact) site).
 Thanks to [Campus North](http://campusnorth.co.uk/) for their sponsorship of a free venue and pre-event drinks.